Chart of Accounts | Bookkeeping Basics

-An essential part of double-entry bookkeeping is ensuring that you are recording the transaction in the correct account.
+An essential part of double-entry bookkeeping is recording the transaction in the correct account.
 But how do you know which account to record it in?
 The chart of accounts will help you!

 What is the Chart of Accounts?

-The chart of accounts is a list of all the financial accounts used in your business.
-Accounts vary based on industry, size, and your personal needs.
+The chart of accounts lists all the financial accounts used in your business.
+Accounts vary based on industry, size, and personal needs.
 To start, you should create accounts based on the balance sheet and income statement.
 Using these accounts will help you prepare financial statements and stay in compliance with financial reporting standards.

 The Balance Sheet Accounts

 The balance sheet is based on the accounting equation: assets = liabilities + owners’ equity.
-Within each of these accounts, there are more specific sub-accounts organized by business function and transaction.
+Within each of these accounts, more specific sub-accounts are organized by business function and transaction.
 Here are some examples of common accounts:

 The Income Statement Accounts

-The other financial statement included in the chart of accounts is the income (P&L) statement, which includes revenue and expenses.
+The other financial statement used in the chart of accounts is the income (P&L) statement, which includes revenue and expenses.
 Just like the balance sheet, these accounts are broken down further into sub-accounts.
-Operating revenue includes money you make from sales while operating expenses includes:
+Operating revenue includes money you make from sales while operating expenses include: